Coherency for monoids and purity for their acts: Preliminaries

 Morphic images of $S$-acts are obtained by factoring out by the appropriate notion of congruence.
 Let $A$ be an $S$-act.
 A {\em congruence} $\rho$ on $A$ is an equivalence relation such that for any $a,b\in A$ with $a\,\rho\, b$ and any $s\in S$ we have $as\,\rho\, bs$.
+We refer to a congruence on $S$ regarded as an $S$-act as a {\em right congruence} on $S$.
 Denoting the equivalence class of $a\in A$ by $[a]$ we have